 Joy Treadwell, Ph.D.

 Joy has worked closely with principals and school leadership teams to drive network alignment and create instructional coherency across a network of three schools.
-Additionally, Joy has served as a summer analyst for the U.S Department of Education, where she evaluated trends in the charter school sector.
-She holds an M.Ed. in Educational Administration and Policy and a Ph.D. from the University of Georgia in the same field.
+Additionally, Joy has served as a summer analyst for the U.S. Department of Education, where she evaluated trends in the charter school sector.
+She holds a Master of Education in educational administration and policy and a doctorate from the University of Georgia in the same field.
 Joy is a University of Georgia football fan, loves spending time with her nieces and nephews, and loves all things women and girl empowerment!

 Click here to read more about Joy’s background as an educator and advice to teachers, and here to read Joy’s article in the March 2018 issue of ASCD Express, “Improving Teacher Experience.”
 In it, Joy shares her thoughts on improving teacher experience and decreasing fatigue and burn-out.

 Joy also uses her extensive knowledge of sports to share lessons on our blog from professional sports coaches and how leaders can apply those lessons to effectively and successfully running a school.